Diving always adding content

 Popular on the campus because of his good nature as much as his athletics skills, he was named a “Goodfellow” by the Cactus Yearbook in both 1951 and 1952.

 As the world mourned his loss, accolades began to pour in.
 He was named to the Helms Athletic Foundation Hall of Fame in 1957.
-In 1960, he was inducted into the Longhorn Hall of Honor in a class that included Dana X. Bible, Jack Gray and Ernie Koy.
+In 196 , he was inducted into the Longhorn Hall of Honor in a class that included Dana X. Bible, Jack Gray and Ernie Koy.
 He was named to the Texas Sports Hall of Fame in 1962.

 In a medium that Skippy Browning could have only imagined, there are actually clips on the Internet of a few of Browning’s dives.
-There is no record of what happened to the film from the seven Russian cameras, but despite placing three divers in the top nine in the springboard, the Soviets did not win a medal.
+There s no record of what happened to the film from the seven Russian cameras, but despite placing three divers in the top nine in the springboard, the Soviets did not win a medal.

-What Skippy Browning proved so long ago was that diving is an art.
+What Skippy Browning proved so long ago was that Diving is an art.
 In its own way, it is the freeform of humanity, twisting and turning in time so as to create the perfect entrance into the bright blue water.

 And as the young men of this 21st Century mount the board for their flight, it is not only excellence that they are pursuing.

-In the diving well at Texas, it is the memory, and the image, of perfection.
+In the Diving well at Texas, it is the memory, and the image, of perfection.

 1950-1952 Browning was the best springboard diver in the world.
-He won eight national AAU diving championships, two NCAA crowns, and he was honored as a three-time All-American (1950-1952).
+He won eight natioA.A.U.
+AAU diving championships, two NCAA crowns, and he was honored as a three-time All-American (1950-1952).
 In the 1952 Helsinki Olympics he was the gold medalist He is a member of the Helms Hall Diving Hall of Fame, a 1962 inductee into the Texas Sports Hall of Fame, and The University of Texas Longhorn Hall of Honor.

 1951- 1971 Coach Hank Chapman Swimming and diving Coach